CumulusNetworks/docs/content/cumulus-linux/Layer-3/Equal-Cost-Multipath-Load-Sharing---Hardware-ECMP.md

 A next hop fails and the next hop and hash bucket are removed.
-The remaining next hops may be reassigned.
+The remaining next hops mayight be reassigned.

-In most cases, the modification of hash buckets has no impact on traffic flows as traffic is being forward to a single end host.
+In most cases, the modification of hash buckets has no impact on traffic flows as traffic is being forwarded to a single end host.
 In deployments where multiple end hosts are using the same IP address (anycast), *resilient hashing* must be used.